 · Queries are made regarding household budget survey data, in agreement with the users.

 |Accuracy and reliability|

-The data are burdened with a certain stochastic error due to the sample character of the survey.
 The sampling errors calculated for main variables are published in annual publication "Household Budgets in the Republic of Bulgaria".

 |Timeliness and punctuality|